JHarrison21/comp423-course-notes/docs/tutorials/go-setup.md

 go version

+!!! note "Go Installation"
     It should output the version if installed, if not there nothing will be found.

 ### 5. **`Create a New Go Project`**